blockchainass/myblockchain/storage/ndb/test/run-test/ATRT_USAGE_README.txt

 Of course these examples don't cover all possible failures but at least most probable and often appearing.
-Note: Before start atrt I recommend try to run selected cluster configuration by manual and make sure that it can work: enough to run mgmd, ndbd, mysqld and look via mgm to status of these nodes
+Note: Before start atrt I recommend try to run selected cluster configuration by manual and make sure that it can work: enough to run mgmd, ndbd, myblockchaind and look via mgm to status of these nodes

 Example 1.
 Test passed